Big data won’t turn Marriott into Airbnb

 22 Wednesday May 2013

-Posted business, management, society, technology
+Posted in business, management, society, technology

 Analytics, Big Data, business, creativity, Frederick Taylor, Humanity, Information Technology, Knowledge Economy, Machines vs. Humans, management, Manufacturing, Mechanistic Thinking, Process, Production, Research and Development, Workflow, World View